transduce/transduce/README.md

 ##### partitionBy(f)
 Partitions the source into sub arrays when the value of the function `f` changes equality.
 When transformer completes, the transformer will be stepped with any remaining items.

+##### dedupe()
+Removes consecutive duplicates from the transformation.
+Subsequent stepped values are checked for equality using `===`.

+##### unique(f?)
+Produce a duplicate-free version of the transformation.
+If `f` is passed, it will be called with each item and the return value for uniqueness check.
+Uniqueness is checked across all values already seen, and as such, the items (or computed checks) are buffered.

 #### Array
 Use Array methods as Transducers.
 Treats each stepped item as an item in the array, and defines transducers that step items with the same contract as array methods.